##

 function is to already

-tries to order the observations in each row and column by
+that tries to order the observations in each row and column by

 similarity.